Jason Acimovic, Jarrod Goentzel

 The World Food Programme has recently acquired the difficult task of transporting aid into the Somali region of Ethiopia.
 The political instability, rebel activity, ethnic tensions, and poor infrastructure in the area endanger and delay the flow of commodities through the WFP’s supply chain. we measure the impact of insecurity in the WFP’s distribution system, study the current methods that the WFP employs to mitigate risks, and investigate possible precautionary technologies to improve security in this resource constrained environment.

-Partner: UN Logistics Cluster, UN World Food Program
+Partner: United Nations Logistics Cluster, United Nations World Food Programme (WFP)

 A key element missing from our understanding of humanitarian supply chains is the role of people, whose ability to improvise and to learn from experience may provide some advantages in the humanitarian context.
 On the other hand, mathematical models can better handle complex information and search large decision spaces.
 This project developed better decision-making approaches by understanding and building upon the strengths of people and models.
 This project focused on transportation planning for emergency response, from both a behavioral and a modeling perspective.